Main Content Anchor

 It's important in stressful times to keep your diet healthy and nutritious, as this allows you to cope with the changing environment of COVID-19.

-The current situation has caused increased anxiety in our community.
+Challenging times can affect your mental health and wellbeing.
 Here are some useful ideas and resources to help with your mental wellbeing:

 • Eat healthy and nutritious meals and use the internet to find new recipes.